whitphx/whitphx.info/content/blog/20221028-streamlit-wasm-stlite/index.md

 ## Host your Streamlit app on your web site

-_stlite_ also supports self-hosting the apps!
+_stlite_ also supports self-hosting the apps.

-All you have to do is writing and hosting a single HTML file.
+All you have to do is write and host a single HTML file.

-It would be something like below, where you can embed the Python source code into the JS code.
+It would be something like below, where you can embed the Python source code into the JS code as string literals.

 ```html
 <!DOCTYPE html>